Ultimate Kitchen Guide

 There is no other form of cabinetry that will vary and cost more than custom kitchen cabinetry.
 The reason is the largest expense involved is labor.
 Someone working in an Amish shop in Ohio may be quite content making $10 to $12 an hour, when the normal shop rate where I used to live in California is $100 an hour.
 So, literally, the largest expense could be 10 times higher in one area than another.
 Further, the cost of materials can vary greatly, as well, from one area to another.

-So, depending on your local labor rates, for $500 a linear foot you might get absolutely amazing custom cabinetry that has been crafted by a true artisan, or you may get cabinetry that is far inferior to RTA kitchen cabinets that you could have bought for less than half the price.
+So, depending on your local labor rates, for $500 a linear foot you might get absolutely amazing custom cabinetry that has been crafted by a true artisan like this cabinet being constructed on Rocklers site, or you may get cabinetry that is far inferior to RTA kitchen cabinets that you could have bought for less than half the price.
 Generally, the cost of housing in your local area will help you determine what you should pay for handmade custom cabinets.
 Expensive real estate equals expensive trade labor rates.
 Lower real estate costs equals lower trade rates.

 Semi-custom kitchen cabinetry will have much more of a controlled pricing structure because these cabinets are typically made in large manufacturing facilities and shipped nationally.
 Some of these manufacturers will be located in areas where there are lower labor rates, and some of them will be in areas where they’re higher.
 This will be a huge determining factor of the price for semi-custom cabinets.